|Stinkbug Nymph – Euschistus tristigmus luridus|

 I found this energetic stinkbug nymph on a warm day in August, in the Allegheny National Forest near Merianville, Pennsylvania, USA.
 This is one beautiful bug, and is illustrative of the truly marvelous wonders to be found in nature.

-Like all true bugs, this insect is a plant feeder, injecting enzymes which break down plant tissues and cell walls, then vacuuming up the resulting nutritional slurry.
-Because twice-stabbed stinkbugs feed on a wide variety of plants, including milk thistle, echinacea, asparagus, oats, mint and goldenrod, they are found in a wide variety of habitats.
+Like all true bugs, this insect sucks, literally, injecting enzymes which break down plant tissues and cell walls, then vacuuming up the resulting nutritional slurry.
+Because stinkbugs feed on a wide variety of plants, including milk thistle, echinacea, asparagus, oats, mint and goldenrod, they are found in a wide variety of habitats.

 They are active from May until September here in the American midwest.
 These colorful bugs are by far the most numerous stink bugs here in the western suburbs of Chicago.
 I find infestations of hundreds of individuals in very small areas of forest.